For Blood: Plot

 Maggie, Negan, and Gabriel lead a herd of walkers to Meridian while disguised among them in masks.
 When the herd arrives, the lookouts at Meridian are confused by the herd's behavior.
 Daryl, recognizing the behavior, volunteers to lead them away.
 Pope instead tasks Paul with luring the walkers away.
 Paul starts to lead the herd away from Meridian but is ambushed on several sides and stabbed by Maggie.
 Paul is consumed by walkers, and Negan steals his radio.
 When the Reapers stop hearing from Paul they assume he is dead, which Pope reveals he assumed would happen.
 Leah confronts Pope, but he insists that sometimes sacrifices are necessary.

 At Alexandria, the survivors shelter in one of the houses while a violent storm hits.
 While boarding up the windows to keep walkers and rain out, part of Alexandria's outer wall falls down, and Aaron asks for volunteers to go fix it.
 Connie and Kelly opt to help Aaron rebuild the wall, while Rosita stays behind to watch over the children in the house.
 While practicing with her weapon by the window, Gracie makes too much noise and attracts walkers to the house.
 Rosita runs outside and slays several walkers to buy them time, but the walkers’ numbers begin breaking down the door.

 Negan and Elijah lead the herd back to Meridian's walls, which trigger landmines and explosives around the perimeter.
 Maggie and Gabriel break off to head inside.
-When they approach, Daryl kills one of the lookouts, and directs them to where they can sneak in.
+When they approach, Daryl kills a Reaper in secret.
 Maggie and Gabriel split up inside, with Gabriel climbing to the top floor of a building to defend Maggie with his rifle.
 She hot-wires a truck, and rams it into Meridian's front gate, allowing the herd inside the walls.
 Daryl meets Leah on a rooftop, and sensing her discomfort at Pope's recent decisions, invites her to run away with him.
 When she refuses, Daryl confesses that he is with Maggie's group, and that they were hiding among the dead horde.
-Despite feeling betrayed, Leah keeps his secret from Pope when he arrives on the rooftop, unveiling a hwacha.
+Despite feeling betrayed, Leah keeps his secret from Pope when he arrives on the rooftop, with a Reaper named Ancheta unveiling a hwacha.

 Back at Alexandria, Rosita leads a retreat to the second floor of the house where they can pick off the walkers, however, Judith discovers Gracie hiding in the basement which is now flooding.
 They try to join the others only to be forced back to the flooding basement by the walkers that have now entered the house.